12 Tips to Take the Perfect Photos of Your Property

 4 – De-Clutter and De-Wrinkle

 If at all possible, be sure to set the scene.
 A little bit of staging can go a long way.
-Leaving buyers wondering if their queen-size bed or exercise equipment will be able to fit through the building’s elevator or stairwell doesn’t bode well for generating interest.
-Strategically arranging proportional and well-spaced furniture will allow tenants to visualize their own belongings in this space.
+Leaving prospects wondering if their queen-size bed or exercise equipment will be able to fit through the building’s elevator or stairwell doesn’t bode well for generating interest.
+Strategically arranging proportional and well-spaced furniture will help tenants visualize their own belongings in the space.

 5 – Add a Special Touch

 The little things matter!
-The photos you’re aiming to take will inspire prospective tenants to imagine themselves living comfortably in your apartment complex, so make sure there isn’t anything around to hinder the fantasy.
-Be sure there isn’t clutter.
-Fluff pillows and invest in some cozy decor.
-A little cleaning can go a long way in assuring your future renters that their new home will be a cozy, tidy haven.
+The photos you take will inspire prospective tenants to imagine themselves living comfortably in your apartment complex, so make sure there isn’t anything around that will hinder the fantasy.
+Be sure there isn’t clutter and invest in some cozy decor.
+Focus on the little things to make the picture come together.
+Consider including:

 6 – Consider Symmetry

 Experiment by comparing a centered subject vs. one that falls on a third.
-We bet you’ll be drawn to a more centered, balanced photo; symmetry is preferred on a psychological level when determining visual interest.
+We bet you’ll be drawn to a more centered, balanced photo; symmetry is often preferred on a psychological level when determining visual interest.
+However, balanced asymmetry can be just as effective by creating energy within the frame.

 7 – Same Shot, Many Angles